locatable/splittable-docs/terms-and-conditions.md

 # Terms and Conditions

-This End User Licence Agreement (EULA) sets out the terms of licence and use that apply to the app for use on mobile devices (such as mobile phones, tablets and other devices), including any updates to the app, that we make available for download from any third party application store and our web-based application that we make available on our website www.splittable.co (the App or Splittable).
+This End User Licence Agreement (EULA) sets out the terms of licence and use that apply to the app for use on mobile devices (such as mobile phones, tablets and other devices), including any updates to the app, that we make available for download from any third party application store and our web-based application that we make available on our website www.helloacasa.com (the App or acasa).

 These terms and conditions also apply to any of the services accessible through the App, unless separate or additional terms apply, in which case they will be displayed on-screen or accessible via a link.